feldera/feldera/docs/sql/datetime.md

 Values of type `DATE` can be compared using `=`, `<>`, `!=`, `<`, `>`,
 `<=`, `>=`, `<=>`, `BETWEEN`; the result is a Boolean.

+`TIMESTAMPDIFF(<unit>, left, right)` computes the difference between two dates values and expresses the result in the specified time units.
+The result is a 32-bit integer.

 ## Times

 A time represents the time of day, a value between 0 and 24 hours